-From 2008 to 2011, a subsidiary of the Group in Taiwan received revised income tax assessments for the years ended 31 December 2004 to 2009 from the local tax authority, disallowing the deduction of amortisation of intangible assets amounting to approximately NT\$820 million (approximately HK\$210 million) in total in deriving the assessable profits of the subsidiary.
-This gave rise to a potential additional income tax liability to the Group of approximately NT\$205 million (approximately HK\$53 million).
+From 2008 to 2012, a subsidiary of the Group in Taiwan received revised income tax assessments for the years ended 31 December 2004 to 2010 from the local tax authority, disallowing the deduction of amortisation of intangible assets amounting to approximately NT\$977 million (approximately HK\$261 million) in total in deriving the assessable profits of the subsidiary.
+This gave rise to a potential additional income tax liability to the Group of approximately NT\$232 million (approximately HK\$62 million).
 The subsidiary duly filed the petitions/appeals to the tax authority and requested for re-examination on the deductibility of the amortisation charge.
-In 2010, the petitions for 2004 and 2005 revised tax assessments were turned down by the tax authority and the subsidiary appealed to the Court in Taiwan.
-In November 2010 and June 2011, the subsidiary won the 2004 and 2005 tax appeals respectively.
-In January and August 2011, the tax authority filed the final appeals to the Court for the 2004 and 2005 tax assessments respectively.
-In February and March 2012, the Court decided to revert the 2004 and 2005 tax assessments back for re-trial, on the opinion that appropriate laws and regulations have not been applied in drawing the conclusion of the original judgement for the 2004 and 2005 tax assessments.
+In 2010, the petitions for 2004 and 2005 revised tax assessments were turned down by the tax authority.
+The subsidiary duly appealed to the Court in Taiwan and won the tax appeals for these two tax assessments.
+In 2011, the tax authority filed the final appeals to the Court for the 2004 and 2005 tax assessments.
+In February and March 2012, the Court decided to revert the 2004 and 2005 tax assessments back for re-trial, on the opinion that appropriate laws and regulations have not been applied for in drawing the conclusion of the original judgement.
+Following that, the Court has requested the subsidiary and tax authority providing supplementary information to justify respective position.
+Up to the date of these financial statements, the dates for the trials were not fixed by the Court.